A recent survey conducted by Wells Fargo & Co. found that more than half of 22-to-32-year-olds say their biggest financial concern is long-term debt.

 Primarily‚ this was attributed to stress over mounting credit card and student loan debt.

-Our Los Angeles bankruptcy lawyers understand that nearly 65 percent of millennials (those born from the early 1980s to early 2000s) report they were forced to take out loans in order to pay for school.
+Our Woodland Hills bankruptcy lawyers understand that nearly 65 percent of millennials (those born from the early 1980s to early 2000s) report they were forced to take out loans in order to pay for school.
 The cost of college has risen rapidly in recent years‚ and nearly 45 percent of these young respondents said that the debt they had accrued as a result is “overwhelming.”

 That’s twice the rate of baby boomers who responded the same way.